qt-learning/Object-Identification/README.md

 ## Getting Started

-The files provided are the demo apps used within the test suites and provide reference for the workflows covered in the course section
+The files provided are the test suites and the demo apps used with the tests.
+They provide a reference for the workflows covered in the course section.

 ## Instructions